ronaldbradford/cli_explorer/INSTALL.md

 ```
-* Running on http://127.0.0.1:4242/ (Press CTRL+C to quit)
- * Restarting with stat
+...
 127.0.0.1 - - [20/Oct/2015 16:54:50] "GET /api HTTP/1.1" 200 -
+...
 ```

-If you wish to run this on a public webserver rather than localhost you will need to alter the configuration in /var/www/cli_explorer/etc/cli_explorer.conf to define the public url and ip address.
+If you wish to run this on a public URL rather than localhost you will need to modift the configuration in /var/www/cli_explorer/etc/cli_explorer.conf to define the public URL and IP address of the server.

+## Future Work

 TODO:  Ensure the flask process can run in a daemon process.